 Rivers of Azerbaijan carry a large quantity of sediment, the result of erosion in the river basins.
 The rivers in Azerbaijan are the most polluted rivers in the world.
 Their average annual pollution rate changes from 0.07 to 9 kg-1 cubic mete per region.
 It reaches its top on the north slope of Major Caucasus and minimum-on the Karabakh plateau.
 The surface erosion is intensive in the north slope of the Major Caucasus(100-6800 t/sq/km), and it becomes weaker on the Karabakh plateau (5-10 t/sq.km).
 The surface erosion in the rivers of the Major Caucasus (0.53 mm) is 13 higher than that of the Minor Caucasus (0.03 mm per year) and Talish mountains (0.04 mm per year).

 Hydrological system and its importance

 The Canals of the Azerbaijan Republic are the main source of irrigation.
-The canals used for the said purpose extend to 47058.8 kilometres., with canals, used by several farms, accounting for 8580.3 kilometres and those, used only by one farm-for 38478.5 kilometres.
+The canals used for the said purpose extend to 47058.8 kilometers, with canals, used by several farms, accounting for 8580.3 kilometers and those, used only by one farm for 38478.5 kilometers.
 The amount of 11 billion cubic meters of water is used in irrigation each year.
 Irrigated area of Azerbaijan totals 1.4 million hectares.